joelparkerhenderson/coordinated-disclosure/README.md

 3. Respond that the issue is recognized as a security report.

-    * For example this is good: security-specific wording, such as "Our security team has received your reponsible disclosure report".
+    * Typically good: security-specific wording, such as "Our security team has received your reponsible disclosure report".

-    * For example this is bad: general-purpose wording, such as "We appreciate your business", or pass-the-buck wording such as "We sent your email to another department".
+    * Typically not good: general-purpose wording, such as "We appreciate your business", or pass-the-buck wording such as "We sent your email to another department".

 ## What do the discover and producer both do?